Silencing the Accuser

 In an earlier article, we discovered the word “Satan” is a title used as the devil’s name and the Hebrew and Greek words translated “Satan” mean “adversary” or “accuser.”
 We saw examples from both the Old and New Testaments that showed Satan constantly watches us, looking for anything we do wrong.
 He also might identify when we miss God’s plan for us, as written in God’s books.
 In either case, he brings formal legal charges against us before the judge, who is God.
 Let’s consider a few ways we can be aware that he’s doing that.

 At times we can be certain Satan will bring charges against us.
-James Chapter One states, “… each one is tempted when, by his own evil desire, he is dragged away and enticed.
-Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death” (James 1:14-15).
+James Chapter One states, “each person is tempted when they are dragged away by their own evil desire and enticed.
+Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.”
+(James 1:14-15, NIV).
 Satan is aware of our evil desires because he observes what we do, so he presents opportunities for us to be tempted and reminds us how good it feels to indulge those desires.
 In other words, he tries to influence us to give in to our desires so he can accuse us before God of sinning.

 The Holy Spirit brings our sins and mistakes to our attention without condemnation so we can correct them.
 However, Satan (the accuser) plants condemning thoughts in our minds when we sin to discredit us in our own eyes and discourage us from trying to serve God.
 The devil wants to neutralize us, so we’re no longer a threat to his kingdom and can no longer fulfill our life purpose.

 He most often accuses us when we pray, interrupting our prayer with condemning thoughts like, “I can’t expect God to listen to me or answer my prayer because of what I’ve done.”
 He might also remind us of our failures when we’re about to do what God predestined for us.